Austin vs Navarro Early College: TEA Scores, Homes & What to Know

 Austin High School is one of the most historically significant and academically vibrant high schools in Texas, with roots stretching back to 1881.
 Part of Austin ISD, Austin High anchors some of the most established central Austin neighborhoods, from the canopied streets of Tarrytown and Clarksville to the lively corridors of Bouldin Creek and Zilker.

-With a B rating (89/100) from TEA, Austin High School sits in the middle tier of Austin ISD campuses.
+With a B rating from TEA in 2025, Austin High School sits in the middle tier of Austin ISD campuses.
 The scores show a school that is doing solid work, even if there is room to push higher in some areas.
 The campus has been steady in recent years.

 I have spent a good amount of time in this part of town, and Austin High School is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.